 If you’d like the recipe for another delicious golf cocktail, check out my post for the signature drink of the Masters, the Azalea.

 Our first real party since the pandemic is in the books, and it was sooooo good to gather more normally again!

 You can check out the fun Margaritaville theme we’ve thrown for this tournament here.

 I hope this post inspires you to infuse a little extra fun into whatever kind of party you are having!

 Go to your happy place, (“Happy Gilmore”)

-Don’t forget to sign up for updates to keep in touch…I have lots of fun and useful freebies you may be interested in in my subscriber-only library like my cheat sheets for where to place lighting, bathroom fixtures, artwork, and furniture!
+Don’t forget to sign up for updates to keep in touch…I have lots of fun and useful freebies you may be interested in in my subscriber-only library like my cheat sheet for a summer theme party signature drink menu!

 And pin this to your party boards for reference later.
 (Just hover over the left corner of the photo):